 What happens if you decide to become secular or atheist?
-Or if you are part of a religious minority in countries where religion is institutionalized in state and law?
-In such societies blasphemy rules are used to persecute free-thinkers and religious minorities, and making it hard to freely speak your mind and think differently.
+Or if you are part of a religious minority in a country where religion is institutionalized in state and law?
+In such societies blasphemy rules are used to persecute free-thinkers and religious minorities, thereby making it hard to freely speak your mind and think differently.

 Speakers share their stories on how blasphemy laws are used against them, why they feel the need to speak out against such laws and why these laws have no place in the 21st century.
 What are the consequences of these blasphemy laws for the people who live or lived under them and for human rights in general?

 Veedu Vidz enjoys engaging with his religious and cultural heritage by exploring different ideas and religious preachers in the form of parodies and discussions.
 In this programme, he will play his song ‘music is haram’.